Celebrate Independence Day Safely at a Public Fireworks Display

 "Think About Your Neighbors" and celebrate SAFELY this year.

 All fireworks, even the so-called 'safe and sane' variety remain illegal for personal use in the City of Los Angeles.
 Attending a professional fireworks show is the safest and smartest way to celebrate Independence Day 2023.
-We're pleased to offer a list of public firework shows in the greater Los Angeles area.

 July 4, 2023